View our latest posts: From the Field

 A stipend will be offered at $500/month for 40 hours per month, for 6 month positions

 Funding for paid internships requires that applicants meet certain conditions.
-If your answer is “yes” to any of the following questions, you qualify may qualify for a paid internship opportunity and we encourage you to apply for a position.
+If your answer is “yes” to any of the following questions, you may qualify for a paid internship opportunity and we encourage you to apply for a position.

 • Do you qualify for financial aid at your college?